MicrosoftDocs/dynamics-365-fraud-protection/content/new-ap-schema.md

 ## **AccountLogInStatus**

-AccountLogInStatus API allows you to share information and context with Fraud Protection about the status of an account log-in event.
+AccountLogInStatus API allows you to share information and context with Fraud Protection about the status of an account sign in event.
 This is a data ingestion event only.

 | Object   | Attribute         | Type     | Description                                                                                                                                                            |
 |----------|-------------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|